jorioux/docs/docs/events/events-settings.md

 ## Event Cost

-When an event cost is specified, all participants who are confirmed for the event will be charged the indicated amount after the event has occurred. **Members who remain on the waitlist are not charged.**
+When an event cost is specified, all event participants will be charged the indicated amount after the event has occurred.

+Exceptions:

+* Participants are not charged if the event is canceled.
+* Members who remain on the waitlist are not charged.

 The event charge will be added to each member's [ongoing balance](../billing.md#members-ongoing-balance).